 and Son are in perfect agreement with each other about everything.
 Jesus was the

-Son of God and now we are the sons and daughters of God, and so the same rules
+Son of God and we are His sons and daughters, and so the same rules

 apply to us.
-Doing His will is what gains God’s favor.
-This is how we bless
+Obedience is what gains God’s approval.
+It is how we bless

 our neighbor, our immediate family members and our brothers and sisters in the

-faith, and it is how the Kingdom of God grows both spiritually and numerically.
+faith, and it is how the Kingdom of God grows spiritually and numerically.

 However, we think we have better ideas than God, and so we implement them and

-God doing their own thing, which always appeals to their flesh, and then we ask
+God doing our own thing, which always appeals to our flesh, and then we ask

-that people think they have better ideas than God.
+that people think their ideas are better than God's ideas.

 KJV